lorierickson/hc_Terraform/Getting Started_edits.md

 # Getting Started with Terraform

-Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).
+Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).
+In this guide, you'll learn to install Terraform, to configure and provision resources, and to destroy resources that you no longer need.

+## Prerequisites
+ - Thing 1
+ - Thing 2

 ## Install Terraform

-To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary executable file for your system.
+To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the binary for your operating system and architecture.

 With Terraform installed, let's dive right into it and start creating some infrastructure.

-Most guys find it easiest to create a new directory on their local machine and create Terraform configuration code inside it.
+We recommend that you create a new directory on their local machine and create Terraform configuration code inside it.

 ```shell
 $ mkdir terraform-demo